Rajpratik71/linux-manPages/iptables-restore.md

        ip6tables-restore [-chntv] [-M modprobe] [-T name] [file]

 DESCRIPTION
        iptables-restore  and ip6tables-restore are used to restore IP and IPv6 Tables from data specified on STDIN or in file.
-Use  I/O  redirection provided by your shell to read from a file or specify file as an argu‐ ment.
+Use I/O redirection provided by your shell to read from a file or spec‐ ify file as an argument.

        -c, --counters
               restore the values of all packet and byte counters